CosmosContracts/testnets/astarte-1/README.md

 # Junø - astarte-1 Testnet

 The plan for this testnet is to simulate upgrading from juno `v1.0.0` to the production version of Moneta update, juno `v2.0.2`.

+## First!

+1. Stop your node
+2. Reset `junod unsafe-reset-all`
+3. Remove genesis `rm .juno/config/genesis.json`
+4. Remove gentxs `rm -r .juno/config/gentx/`
+5. Follow generate gentx as normal below

 **Genesis File**